boostercloud/booster/docs/README.md

 ### Configuration and environments

-One of the goals of booster is to avoid configuration parameters as much as possible, inferring everything automatically from your code.
-However, there are some aspects that can't be inferred (like the application name), or it is useful to change them under certain circumstances, especially when using different [environments](#environments)
+Booster uses sensible defaults, convention over configuration, and code inference to reduce dramatically the amount of configuration needed.
+However, there are some aspects that can't be inferred (like the application name) or the provider library used for each [environment](#environments).

 #### Booster configuration
 ```typescript